davidfrantz/academic-kickstart/content/tutorials/force-wvdb/WVDB.md

 ```bash
 seq -w 1 31 | parallel -j31 force-lut-modis /data/Earth/global/wvp/wvdb/wrs-2-land.coo /data/Earth/global/wvp/wvdb /data/Earth/global/wvp/geo /data/Earth/global/wvp/hdf 2010 07 {} 2010 07 {}
 ```

+## **Get access to the LAADS DAAC** *(edit 13.02.2020)*

+You need authentification to download data from the LAADS DAAC.
+This works by requesting an App Key from [NASA Earthdata](https://ladsweb.modaps.eosdis.nasa.gov/tools-and-services/data-download-scripts/#requesting).
+You can make this key available to **FORCE** by putting the character string in a file `.laads` in your home directory.
+With this, you should be able to download data.